rusty-ferris-club/.github/profile/README.md

 By joining, you can expect the following:

 * 🧑‍🤝‍🧑 Having an available group of friends to meet and chat about topics in Rust.
+* 🔮 Find mentors or volunteer as mentor for other members
 * 🏗️ Finding people for building _open source_ projects together and consult with, from idea to finish.
 * ❓ Getting a helping hand now and then from eachother maintaining your open source project.
 * 🧰 Enjoy building and using commonly built helpers, tools, and starters to get going with Rust quickly and effectively.